Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/MainProcessor.md

 **Resource Utilization:** With 4GB of LPDDR4 RAM, the Jetson Nano offers ample memory for concurrent tasks.
 However, efficient resource management is imperative to prevent resource overload.
 Optimization strategies focus on minimizing memory usage and CPU load, preserving system responsiveness [2].

-**Pause State:** Since the rulebook from Devcom states the requirement for a pause switch integrated with the interceptor to stop the machine from firing, the system will require an integrated switch to halt operations inside the Jetson Nano [9].
+**Pausing Processes:** Since the rulebook from Devcom states the requirement for a pause switch integrated with the interceptor to stop the machine from firing, the system will require an integrated switch to halt operations inside the Jetson Nano [9].

-**Pause Switch Voltage:** The pause switch requires a reliable 5V for the Jetson Nano to take the input as an active high input, otherwise the Jetson Nano could incorrectly understand the input, and not pause the system.
-This would break the Pause State constraint creating an immediate issue with the rulebook, therefore causing a disqualification [9].

 ## **Analysis of Using Jetson Nano:**